Liver cancer

 Read more about surgery.

-Most people who have radiotherapy have it every day (Monday to Friday) for 4-6 weeks, and each session can take 15 minutes.
+Some people who have radiotherapy have it every day (Monday to Friday) for 4-6 weeks, and each session can take 15 minutes.
 But it might be different for you.

 You can only have radiotherapy in cities and some big towns – see this list.
 If your doctor thinks radiotherapy would help, and you don’t live near a radiotherapy site, assistance is available for travel and accommodation for you and your family.